 There are multiple types of decision analyses; the most common being:

 - budget impact analysis

-Cost-effectiveness analysis evaluates the cost and health effects of two or more strategies.
-Health effects can be measured in mutlple ways, but one common way of evaluating health effects in a cost-effectiveness analysis is a Quality-Adjusted Life Year, or QALY.
-A cost-benefit analysis also evaluates the cost and health effects of two or more strategies, but it assigns a dollar value to the health effects before presenting results.
-It can be difficult to assign a dollar value to health effects; for this reason, cost-benefit anlaysis is less commonly seen in healthcare.
-A budget impact analysis simply estimates the incremental financial consequences of adopting a new intervention, and is usually conducted in addition to a cost-effectiveness analysis.
+Cost-effectiveness analysis (CEA) evaluates the costs and health effects of two or more strategies.
+Health effects can be measured in mutlple ways, but one common way of evaluating health effects in a CEA is a Quality-Adjusted Life Year, or QALY.
+A cost-benefit analysis (CBA) also evaluates the costs and health effects of two or more strategies, but it assigns a dollar value to the health effects before presenting results.
+It can be difficult to assign a dollar value to health effects; for this reason, cost-benefit analysis is less commonly seen in healthcare.
+A budget impact analysis (BIA) estimates the incremental financial consequences of adopting a new intervention, and is usually conducted in addition to a cost-effectiveness analysis.
 Cost-effectiveness analysis or cost-benefit analysis can elucidate whether a new healthcare strategy provides value (that is, whether health outcomes are proportional to costs), while a budget impact analysis can evaluate whether a high-value strategy is affordable.

 Decision trees are schematic representations of the question of interest and the possible consequences that occur from following each strategy.
 In the figure below, there are two strategies being considered, as denoted from the two branches emanating from the decision node.
 Each branch in a decision tree represents a particular health state at a particular point in time.
 If one is modeling patients over a long period of time, the number of branches in a decision tree can quickly become unwieldy.
 It is for this reason that many researchers choose a simulation modeling approach.